Rx4Byte/Rx4Byte/README.md

 👋 Hi there!
 I'm **Rx4Byte**, a passionate developer juggling multiple projects while continuously learning and expanding my skills.
  ​ ​ ​  ​ ​ ​ I'm always on the lookout for new ways to improve and grow.

-🌱 im always trying improve myself, so if u got feedback for me, dont hold it back!
+🌱 I’m always trying improve myself, so if u got feedback for me, dont hold it back!

-🚀 I thrive on challenges and love pushing my limits and to experiment.
+🚀 I thrive on challenges, love pushing my limits, and experimenting.

 🔧 Check out my public repositories to see what I'm working on!
  ​ ​ ​  ​ ​ ​ _(Please note that many of my projects are currently private, but this will change in the future.)_

-😄 My work might be a bit unconventional, but im happy if u enjoing my work and if u want, u can support me <3
+😄 My work might be a bit unconventional, but I'm happy if you're enjoying it!
+If you'd like to support me, I’d really appreciate it! <3

 🎮 Right now, most of my time I'm focusing on learning C++ and game development, as I'm excited to create my own games!
  ​ ​ ​